ThanhNguyxn/the-stamp-office/README.md

 > **Status: Prototype Complete**
 >
 > All 10 shifts are playable via the shift selector!
-The project follows documentation-first development — explore the design docs in `docs/` to understand the full vision.

 ```bash
 # Clone the repository